If you thought housing inventory was under control, you might want to read this.

 Foreclosure sales have been slowing – declines of 96 percent in DC, 80 percent in Maryland, 79 percent in New York, and 75 percent were seen in May.

 And inventories of foreclosures in judicial states have increased twice as much as those in non-judicial states over the past year.

 33% of Borrowers in Foreclosure Haven’t Paid in Two Years

-The only sliver of good news is new problem loans, defined as loans that were current six months ago and now 60 or more days delinquent, are now more than 50 percent below peak levels seen in 2009.
+The only sliver of good news is new problem loans, defined as loans that were current six months ago and are now 60 or more days delinquent, have fallen more than 50 percent below peak levels seen in 2009.